Sei-Right/.github/profile/README.md

-## 👋 Hi, we are Sei, an AI-powered marketing compliance platform.
+## 👋 Hi, we are Sei, an AI-powered Regulatory Compliance platform.